Damien Hooper: Personal life

 Hooper's older brother Troy died in 2012 in a workplace accident, two months after he fought at the London Olympics.
 He traces his Indigenous family ancestry to the Kamilaroi people.

 Controversy

 On 30 July, in London at the 2012 Summer Olympics, Hooper stepped into the ring for his Olympic bout wearing a T-shirt emblazoned with the Australian Aboriginal flag.
 The Australian Olympic Committee demanded he make a public apology.
 Wearing the shirt was said to have breached the Olympic Charter.
 "I'm not saying I don't care [if there are sanctions].
 I'm just saying that I'm very proud of what I did," he said.
 "I'm Aboriginal, representing my culture, not only my country but all my people as well.
 That's what I wanted to do and I'm happy I did it."
 Although the Australian Olympic Committee criticised him, the IOC said they would take no action.

+Legal issues

+In May 2014, Hooper was fined $1,750 after admitting slapping a taxi driver.
+In August 2014, he was granted immediate parole on an 18 month jail sentence after pleading guilty to spitting on a police officer.
+In September 2023, Hooper pleaded guilty to robbery with personal violence and was sentenced to 27 months in jail with immediate parole release.
+In December 2024, he was remanded in custody after being charged with rape.